 When a woman in her late 40s or early 50s starts having symptoms such as hot flashes and night sweats, the possibility that she’s approaching menopause will probably cross her mind.
 But what if a woman in her early to mid-40s has these same symptoms?
 Is it possible that it’s actually menopause?
-And how early can menopause start?
+And exactly what age can menopause start?

 Perimenopause vs. Menopause: What’s the Difference?